quixio/template-predictive-maintenance/README.md

 5. *Printers Dashboard*: Displays the data and alerts for each printer.
 6. *InfluxDB 3.0 Alerts*: Stores the alerts in InfluxDB 3.0.
 7. *InfluxDB 3.0 Raw Data*: Stores the data in InfluxDB 3.0.

-Besides the pipeline, we have a [Grafana Dashboard](https://quix.io/demos/grafana/public-dashboards/1a7abce7ed194ec18425670e989136a4) that shows the data stored in InfluxDB 3.0.

 ## Prerequisites